DebalB/Python_public/extract_image_content/Readme.md

 Further applications may include training a machine learning model using a dataset of such extracted scans to help diagnose specific medical conditions.

+Refer to the [blog post](https://medium.com/object-extraction-from-images-using-opencv-python/extracting-regions-of-interest-from-images-dacfd05a41ba) for a detailed explanation of the steps.

 #### Input Image:
 ![](Image1.png)